How do I find out what goods or services are being bid by the City?

 Do all agencies of the City go through the Purchasing Division to buy goods and services?

 Most agencies of the City are required by law to go through the Purchasing Division for the procurement of goods and services.
-Some agencies are not required by law to do this: Notably, the City Council, the Auditor's Office, the Denver Public Library, the Elections Division, the Civil Service Commission and several other agencies of the City.
+Some agencies are not required by law to do this: Notably, Denver City Council and the Denver Public Library.

 What are pre-bid meetings for?